TiagoDinisFonseca/5.Assignement-1/PA1_template.md

 ## Final remarks

-This work was done offline, and I did not have ggplot2 installed (because of an update).
 Also, on the one hand we do not know the subject which will be important to understand the picks, on the other hand it will be interesting to have the same data for some large group of people.

 Also, in order to be a reasonable research work we would need to compute the standart deviation corresponding to each average taken.